xiaopv/xiaopv.github.io/_teaching/2020-corona.md

    In the breakout room when doing group work, feel free to unmute yourself so that group members can have discussions.
  * Find a place that is quiet with minimal distractions during your class time (such as your dorm or your room) if possible.
 Make sure that the background does not have anything that you don't want others to see.
  * In order for me and others to see your work during the class, you have at least three ways to communicate your work:
    * 1) If you have a touch screen on your device (a laptop or a tablet), you can use the "share" function in Zoom to choose white board.
-To have a better experience using virtual white board, you want to use a stylus.
-This is because if you use your finger, any you write down will be way too big and you will run out of space very quickly on your virtual white board.
+To have a better experience using the virtual white board, you want to use a stylus.
+This is because if you use your finger, anything you write down would be way too big and you will run out of space very quickly on your virtual white board.
 A good stylus can help solve this problem.
    * 2) If you don't have a touch screen device, you can use the common share Google Docs.
 There is a link on the course webpage called "Online Working Document".
 Everyone can work in this same document simultaneously without interfering each other.
 You can your name in the document and work in that area during the class time.
    * 3) If you have a chalkboard or a white board, you can set your webcam to the board so other people can see your work.
 Make sure the lighting is good so it is not too bright or too dark.
    Feel free to be creative.
-If you can think of other ways that you think it will work for you, please let me know and I will let you know if it will work or not.
+If you can think of other ways that will work for you, please let me know.

 ## Weekly Quizzes